tomamic/tomamic.github.io/mdp/intro-gest.md

 ![](images/dev/geek-girl.svg)
 # ➌ Esercitazioni in aula

-- Esercitazioni in aula
+- Esercitazioni in aula, in Python
     - Circa un'ora alla settimana
     - Lavoro autonomo sul proprio dispositivo (BYOD)
+    - Alcuni esercizi testuali, altri con grafica
     - Consegna su Elly
-- Brevi *esercizi*, in Python
-    - Alcuni testuali, altri con grafica
+- ⚠️ **Attenzione**: non sono sufficienti le poche ore in aula per imparare a programmare!
+    - “Venite già studiati”
+    - Completate tutti gli esercizi, a casa
+    - Assiduità!

-> If you wish to learn swimming <br> you have to go into the water 🏊 <br> <br> and if you wish to become a problem solver <br> you have to solve problems. *(George Polya)*
+> If you wish to learn swimming, you have to go into the water 🏊 <br> <br> and if you wish to become a problem solver, you have to solve problems. *(George Polya)*

 ---